 However, the first human priest was Adam, and the priesthood was then passed through his offspring.
 After the flood, Noah takes the mantle of the high priest, who passes it to Shem (Noah’s son).

-From Shem, the title “high priest” skips 9 generations and gets passed on to Abraham through Melchizedek.
+The title of high priest then skipped nine generations and was passed on to Abraham through Melchizedek.

 This poses a conundrum in Jewish law.

-In Jewish texts, like the Talmud, Melchizedek shares the same Hebrew name with Shem’s nickname (מלכי־צדק).
+In Jewish texts like the Talmud, Melchizedek shares the same Hebrew name as Shem’s nickname (מלכי־צדק).
 However, there is no evidence to support this outside of Jewish texts.